-2. It may be configured with a DNS name for the RD and use DNS to return the IP address of the RD; it can find a DNS server to perform the lookup using the usual mechanisms for finding DNS servers.
+- It may be configured with a DNS name for the RD and use DNS to return the IP address of the RD; it can find a DNS server to perform the lookup using the usual mechanisms for finding DNS servers. - 3.
+It may be configured to use a service discovery mechanism such as DNS-SD, as outlined in Section 4.1.2.

-For cases where the device is not specifically configured with a way to find a resource directory, the network may want to provide a suitable default.
+For cases where the device is not specifically configured with a way to find an RD, the network may want to provide a suitable default.